Whiteknight/ParserObjects/docs/parsers_core.md

 ### Replaceable Parser

 The `Replaceable` parser references an inner parser and invokes it transparently.
 However, the replaceable parser allows the inner parser to be replaced in-place without cloning.
-This is useful in cases where you want to make modifications to the parser tree.
+This is the only parser type in the entire library which is not immutable.
+This is useful in cases where you want to make modifications to the parser tree without creating a whole new tree.

 ```csharp
 var parser = new ReplaceableParser<char, char>(innerParser);